-Mya Russell teaches our pre-school class.
-She provides a hands-on, age appropriate experience for our youngest learners, ages three and four.
+Mya Russell teaches our preschool class.
+She provides a hands-on, age-appropriate experience for our youngest learners, ages three and four.
 The focus is Jewish holidays, holy days, and celebrations.
-The class meets alternate Sundays from 9:30am -12:00pm.

-Jenny Woerner combines the study of holidays, Torah, Hebrew with interesting and creative activities to students in grades 2 through 4.
+Kinneret Vinitzky Coordinates with staff and teaches programs K-7 on Sundays, study of holidays, Torah, Hebrew with interesting and creative activities to students and teaches Hebrew.

 Dan Kalt works with the post Bar/Bat Mitzvah young people, who have formed a group they call GROOVY.
 Under his leadership, the young people lead services, engage in community service, and participate in UJA activities.